The program.

 The recommendation.

-Our proposal to the client and other stakeholders included several recommendations at various staffing and pricing levels.
-All proposals required team alignment on the foundation of the project:
+Our proposal to the client ncluded several recommendations at various staffing and pricing levels.
+All proposals required full team alignment on the foundation of the project, and cross function collaboration across design and development partners:

 • We proposed a custom web experience leveraging new, more dynamic design modules